Dymantic/laravel-instagram-feed/README.md

      * You may use query strings to carry messages
      */
     'failure_redirect_to' => 'instagram-auth-failure'

+    /*
+     * You may filter out video media types by setting this to true.
+Carousel media
+     * will become the first image in the carousel, and if there are no images, then
+     * the entire carousel will be ignored.
+     */
+        'ignore_video' => false,
 ];
 ```

 ### Profiles

 All Instagram api calls now need auth via OAuth, and so you need an entity to associate the resulting access token with.
 This package provides a `Dymantic\InstagramFeed\Profile` model to fit that role.
-An instance of the model requires a username, so you have some way to refer to it, and it is through this model that you will access the Instagram feed belomging to the access token granted to the profile.
+An instance of the model requires a username, so you have some way to refer to it, and it is through this model that you will access the Instagram feed belonging to the access token granted to the profile.
 You may have several profiles, which means you may have more than one Instagram feed.
 How you use the Profiles is up to you (e.i. associating with users, or just having one profile, etc).

 Having just a single profile for a project is a fairly common use case, so this package includes an artisan command to quickly create a profile, so that you don't need to build out the necessary UI for your users to do so.
 Running `php artisan instagram-feed:profile {username}` will create a profile with that username, that you may then use as desired.